KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: \*gortiā > _Gorze_ [toponym], Fr. dial.
 (Limousin) _gorso_ "fence"
 PIE: \*gʰōrdʰ-s, gen. \*gʰrdʰ-os "enclosure, garden, pen" (JEW: 444)
 COGN: Skt. _gṛhá_- "house", Lat. _hortus_ "garden", Gr. _khortos_, OHG _garto_ "garden", Russ. _górod_ "town", Alb. _gardh_ "hedge"
 ETYM: In MW _garth_ also means "mountain ridge, hill, woodland", but GPC treats this as a different word.
 The development of \*o > a in Brittonic is as in MW _gwallt_ "hair" < \*gwollt (PCelt. \*wolto-).
 Celtib. _korta_, _kortika_ are sometimes related to this etymon, but with little justification (the meaning of these words is unknown).
 For the compound \*lubi-gorto- "herb garden" cf. PCelt. [\*lubī/ā- "herb, plant"](#lubi).
-On the IE side of this etymology, the voiceless stop seen in Celtic, Greek and Latin is best explained if one assumes that \*-dʰs (in the Nominative) was assimilated to \*-ts, from which \*-t- was then extrapolated to other case-forms (with generalized o-grade from the accusative (\*gʰordʰ-m), see Matasovic 2004: 99, 137.
+On the IE side of this etymology, the voiceless stop seen in Celtic, Greek and Latin is best explained if one assumes that \*-dʰs (in the Nominative) was assimilated to \*-ts, from which \*-t- was then extrapolated to other case-forms (with generalized o-grade from the accusative (\*gʰordʰ-m), see Matasović 2004: 99, 137.
 It should be noted, however, that the lengthened grade of the original root noun is not preserved anywhere.
 For a possibly similar development, cf. PCelt. [\*druko- "bad"](#druko).
 REF: [EDPC]

 ### <a id="gowlo">\*gowlo- "charcoal" (n)</a>